Evidence is material, acceptable to the audience, presented in support of claims.

 Scientific evidence: Reports of findings from scientific research, study, and testing.
 One has to be careful to present theories as theories rather than as fact.
 Remember that science "indicates," at (hopefully) high rates of certainty, rather than "proves."

 Statistics and numerical analysis (including the charts/tables/graphs/spreadsheets that help audiences understand the numbers).
-The numbers represented could be actual counts or projections/interpolations (and which is the case, matters a lot).
+The numbers represented could be actual counts (numerical) or projections/interpolations (statistics).

 Examples: stories of incidents.
 These range from eye witness news reports of events rendered by professional reporters to "tall tales" (almost fables) spun by "folks" who claim to have been there or who claim to "know."
 Obviously, the quality of the example as evidence varies based on the degree to which the events actually happened and the story through which the example is presented is accurate and believable.
 Hypothetical examples are usually very weak evidence, lending them more to story-telling than to argumentation.
 Personal examples are usually very weak, due to the obvious bias factor in that the person making the claim is also serving as the source for the evidence.